-I love that I can make simple charcuterie board ideas as casual or as upscale as I want.
+I love that I can make simple charcuterie board ideas casual or upscale.
 Sometimes I’ll have a simple fruit and cheese platter and sometimes I’ll jazz it up with nuts, dips and gourmet cheese and deli meats.
-No matter which one of my platters I’m presenting, it’s always met with “oohs and ahhs” right before people start to dig in!
+No matter which one of my charcuterie boards I’m presenting, it’s always met with “oohs and ahhs”!

 I’m sharing my top tips for creating the best charcuterie board while adding a fall flare and it’s something even the kids can help put together!

 - An experience.
-A charcuterie board is a colorful showstopper at first glance but beyond that, it’s a whole experience!
+A fall charcuterie board is not only a colorful showstopper but a whole experience!
 From being able to pick up finger foods with toothpicks or cocktail forks, cutting cheese wedges, dipping bread and crackers, and deciding which to do first.
-The best part of it all is being able to have a bit of everything!

 - Something for everyone.
-With a wide range of goodies to choose from, this easy fall appetizer is sure to include a little something for everyone.
-It’s a great option for picky eaters, too!
+With a wide range of goodies to choose from, this easy fall appetizer is sure to include a little something for everyone, even picky eaters!

 - Showcase seasonality.
-This easy snack platter is the perfect way to show off those fresh fall fruits and veggies, as well as your favorite fall dips and treats.
-Fresh apple slices, roasted pumpkin seeds and any fun Halloween or Thanksgiving treats are always a great idea.
+An easy snack platter is the perfect way to show off fresh fall fruits and veggies, as well as your favorite fall dips and treats.
+Fresh apple slices, roasted pumpkin seeds and any fun Halloween or Thanksgiving treats.

 What You Need To Get Started